Adrienne Griffen, MPP

 Adrienne is a survivor of postpartum depression and anxiety, began leading supports groups and providing information and outreach to new mothers in 2005, and launched PSVa in 2009.
 Adrienne graduated from the US Naval Academy and has a Masters in Public Policy from the Kennedy School of Government at Harvard University.
 Her early career included military and federal government service at the White House, Pentagon, and IRS.
 Adrienne lives in Arlington with her husband and three children.

 Danielle is both a PMAD survivor and a licensed professional counselor specializing in women’s reproductive mental health.
 Danielle is PSVa’s primary point of contact in Williamsburg, where she leads a twice-monthly support group, provides outreach and education to local providers, interfaces with community members, and coordinates the Greater Williamsburg Maternal Mental Health Coalition.
-Danielle lives in Williamsburg with her husband and one-year-old daughter.
+Danielle lives in Williamsburg with her husband and toddler daughter.

-Kiera suffered from postpartum depression and anxiety three weeks after her son (Declan, now 4 1/2) was born.
+Kiera suffered from postpartum depression and anxiety three weeks after her son was born.
 Thankfully, Kiera’s mother was a Licensed Clinical Social Worker and diagnosed the condition quickly.
 With quick action, immense support from family and friends, counseling, and medication, Kiera was able to overcome postpartum depression after four months.
 This experience drove Kiera to become active with PSVa.
 Kiera works full-time supporting business development and corporate partnerships for an education technology company.
 Kiera lives in Arlington with her husband and son.

 Resource Coordinator and Military Support Coordinator